GalSim-developers/GalSim/INSTALL.md

    libraries in addition to the standard locations such as `/usr/lib` and `/usr/local/lib`.
 These directories are specified as `-L` flags to the linker.
 If you are giving multiple directories, they should be separated by colons.
-Sometimes, both EXTRA_LIB_PATH and EXTRA_LIBS need to be specified;
-   to add the library `/blah/libfoo.a`, specify `EXTRA_LIB_PATH=/blah/ EXTRA_LIBS=foo`.
+To add the library `/blah/libfoo.a`, specify `EXTRA_LIB_PATH=/blah/ EXTRA_LIBS=foo`.

 * `EXTRA_PATH` ('') specifies directories in which to search for executables